vytran1/WeatherAPI/README.md

 5. **Running Test**:
    - Running tests in the WeatherAPIClientManager project which are `testAddAdminUser`, `testAddClientUser`, `testAddSystemApp`, `testAddReaderApp` in `/src/test/
    - Running tests in the WeatherAPIService project.
+## Purpose Of Each Sub Projects
+### WeatherAPICommon
+   - This project contain all entities, their relationship configuration and share these entities to WeatherAPIClientManager and WeatherAPIServie projects.
+### WeatherAPIClientManager
+   - This module allows developers to register an account and create applications in order to receive a client ID and client secret, which are required to access the weather API services.
+### WeatherAPIService
+   - Once users have obtained their client ID and client secret from the WeatherAPIClientManager project, they can send these credentials to the WeatherAPIService to obtain an access token.
+This token must then be included in each request to access weather data.